decentralized-identity/did-registration/spec/spec.md

 #### `didState.secret`

-This output field contains DID controller keys and other secrets.
+This output field contains an object with DID controller keys and other secrets.

 It MUST be present if the DID Registrar is operating in [Internal Secret Mode](#internal-secret-mode) and the [`secretReturning` option](#secretreturning-option) is set to `true`, and MUST NOT be present otherwise.